 Although this connection delivers three-phase currents which are approximately symmetrical to a three-phase symetrical load, the currents flowing in the high voltage circuit are not equal nor are they 120 degrees apart.
 The maximum safe output of the bank operating in this manner is 58% of a 3 pot Wye/Delta bank.
 The system is grossly unbalanced, both electrostatically and electromagnetically.

 Regular 3 phase delta looks like this:

-Most utility companies will not hook up 3 phase delta on the customer side anymore because the the “high” or “wild” leg, which as shown in the diagram runs a good deal higher than 120 volts to neutral.
+Most utility companies will not hook up 3 phase delta on the customer side anymore because the “high” or “wild” leg, which as shown in the diagram runs a good deal higher than 120 volts to neutral.
 Hook up a high leg to a single phase 120 volt piece of equipment and wait for the power supply to blow up.
-Also true with 277 volt lighting circuits, as my assistant once found out with the Coke Machine in the break room.
-New 3 phase service will almost invariably be 208 wye unless there is some very compelling reason, which is fine.
+Also true with 277-volt lighting circuits, as my assistant once found out with the Coke Machine in the break room.
+The new 3 phase service will almost invariably be 208 wye unless there is some very compelling reason, which is fine.